Burton Snowboards: Company overview

 Burton is now the second-largest snowboard manufacturer in the US; and its products are marketed worldwide in over 4,348 stores, 1,536 of which are in the United States.
 In 2003, Burton allowed several online companies to sell Burton products over the internet.
 For years, Burton products had been available only through local stores; but the company felt that an online presence would allow buyers to have an alternate way to buy Burton products, instead of having to turn to another brand.

 As well as selling Burton products, Burton stores sell several sub-brands which focus on specific market niches.
-These sub-brands include Anon Optics (snowboard goggles and eyewear), RED (helmets and body armor), Analog (outerwear), and Gravis (footwear, now defunct).
+These sub-brands include Anon Optics (snowboard goggles, eyewear, and helmets), Analog (outerwear), and Gravis (footwear, now defunct).
 In 2005, Four Star Distribution sold four of its snowboard brands to Burton: Forum Snowboarding, Jeenyus, Foursquare, and Special Blend.
 Burton also owned surfboard manufacturer Channel Islands, but sold the brand in 2020.

 The Burton line is split into four categories: freeride, for a big mountain ride; freestyle, for a versatile ride; park, for freestyle disciplines such as half-pipe and slopestyle; and carving, for carving down the sides of mountains.
 Each of these categories has different levels of performance and price.
 In 2009, Burton's line included 61 snowboards in men's, women's, and youth models.
 Board prices range from $300 to $1,500.

 In February 2008, Burton acquired DNA Distribution, which includes the skateboard brands Alien Workshop, Habitat Skateboards, and Reflex.

 In 2008, the snowboard equipment industry had grown to be worth $487 million.
 Burton had 40% to 70% of these sales, depending on the category.
 The average age of employees was 30.